foodfight/foodfight.github.com/source/_posts/2018-08-09-product-marketing.markdown

 * How does PMM differ from other parts of marketing?
 * Why did you transition from Engineer to PMM?
 * How are PMM and DevOps related?

-### Have questions for our panelists?

-* Join us in the [Chef Community Slack!](http://community-slack.chef.io/) during the show.
-* [Open a pull request](https://github.com/foodfight/showz/blob/master/scripts/episode-122-product-marketing.md) to the show notes in advance.

 Picks<a name="picks"></a>